Time value of time: Create more time in the future by investing it now

 Time value of time doesn’t work if you pull out your investment

-The final point is what makes the time value of time a difficult “investment instrument”, and conversely, how to make the most of this fact.
+The final point is to discuss what makes the time value of time a difficult “investment instrument”, and how to maximize returns despite this fact.

 Time value of money assumes that the money is invested somewhere, and continuously so.
 If you take your funds out of investment, and put it as cash under your pillow, the interest is 0, and after 10 years, you’ll still have the same dollar amount.